dalinjun/build-tools/README.md

 # build-tools

-Functionality that is shared between all repositories
+This project contains functionality shared between all repositories.
+It should be added as a submodule to any project that needs it and then included into the project makefile.